Chief Data Officers Are In Trouble, Part IV: Where Does The CDO Role Go From Here

 Now that this has proven not to be the case, talent development would do well to ponder the fate of data leaders in the organisation.
 After all, many of the qualities you need as a CEO are also the qualities of a good CDO—the ability to think both strategically and tactically, the ability to glean insights from data, the ability to effectively partner across the business, an understanding how digital tech is impacting customers, a deep appreciation for how data and AI are changing operations, and the ability to drive enterprise-wide transformation.

-"We have been so focused on the word 'data' in data leaders, in many cases we have failed to put sufficient emphasis on the need for leadership." — Recruiter
+"We have been so focused on the word 'data' in data leaders, in many cases we have failed to put sufficient emphasis on the need for leadership skills." — Recruiter

 So, reflecting on everything we have learned, is all of this bad news for data leaders?
 For the CDO role as it was being described 5-10 years ago, perhaps.
 The dream of an exco leadership role owning and running data seems to have been dispelled.
 But here it is important to differentiate between the role and the talent.
 Given evolving organisational needs there is an incredible opportunity for data leaders to step into roles that promise great opportunity for impact.
 Whether Operational, Strategic, or Technology, each of those domains would benefit from a data leadership profile.
 While CDOs might not find themselves in the C-suite right now, board members should look to data leaders as potential successors.